926repoforpaper/greenGIS/README.md

 This folder contains three main folders: code, empirical results and sample logs.

 ## Code Folder
 This folder contains the software under test.
 It consists of a web application that has a single codebase and five possible deployment configurations.
 These configurations are set up to be launched simultaneously or individually, depending on the needs of the production or development environment.
+More details about the code structure and deployment instructions can be found in the `code/README.md` file.

 ## Empirical Results Folder
 This folder contains three folders, one for each experiment